alphagov/prototyping-v2/README.md

 # Prototyping v2

-This is a new prototyping app (for noobs).
+This is a suggestion for a new prototyping app.
+I've attempted to heavily streamline the old app.

 ** Get started